 Now that you've added visit codes, you'll be able to assign specific rates for each type of visit to each employee that you compensate on a Pay Per Visit basis.
-To assign rates, go to your Employees tab.
+To assign rates, click the "Manage" tab at the top of the screen and select "Employees" from the dropdown menu.
 From here, you can see which employees are Pay Per Visit by viewing the Pay Type column.

 You can always change an employee to a Pay Per Visit classification by clicking on the employee's name and selecting the "Per Visit" option.

 You can also make new employees Pay Per Visit.
 After clicking the Add New Employee button and filling out the new employee form, set the Pay Type to "Per Visit".
 Note that when you add an employee as Per Visit, you'll need to go back into their profile and actually assign them rates for each applicable visit code.